 5. Most colleges have very liberal and progressive ideologies

-This makes me think that the reason you would homeschool in high school is the same reason you would encourage your kids to avoid university – their minds are changed with an ideology you may not agree with (as happens in many schools).
+This makes me think that the reason you would homeschool in high school is the same reason you would encourage your kids to avoid university – their minds are changed with an ideology you may disagree with (as happens in many schools).

 6. College doesn’t make you think – it tells you what to think

-If you compare the way college operates these days, it rarely makes students think critically.
-It seems to be a factory where they indoctrinate you in certain thoughts but don’t want you to challenge those ideas and weigh them up for yourself.
+University seems to be a factory where they brainwash you into specific thoughts.
+But the university usually doesn’t want you to challenge those ideas and weigh them up for yourself.
 If you do, your perspective often won’t be appreciated.

 If you compare this way of learning to that which happened in Plato’s day or in old rabbinical schools, it’s a very anti-thinking and pro-fact-swallowing way of learning.